leesander1/noto-emoji-iconset/README.md

 ### Nice features of `emoji-icon`
 - You can use shortnames instead of typing the emoji (making it easier to use when you are not developing using your phone :wink:)
-- The element uses a dictionary to translate emoji shortnames to unicode, the dictionary is stored in `emoji.json`.
-The element loads the JSON file **only once** and waits until the Promise is resolved to load the emoji.
+- The element uses a dictionary to translate emoji shortnames to unicode, the dictionary is stored in `emoji-dictionary.html`.
+The element imports the JSON variable **only once** since that's how the `<link rel="import">` tag works.

 ## Can I change the size?
 Yes!
 If you are using `iron-icon`, see how to do it in their [documentation](https://elements.polymer-project.org/elements/iron-icon#styling).
 If you are using `emoji-icon` you can also find how in `iron-icon`'s documentation because it's the exactly the same but replacing `iron` with `emoji` in the CSS variables.